lakejs/lake-docs/guide/index.md

 ## Code block

 The `code block` feature in Lake is implemented using [CodeMirror](https://codemirror.net/).
 However, since CodeMirror is quite large and not all users may need this feature, it is disabled by default.
-To activate it, you only need to add [CodeMirror for Lake](https://www.npmjs.org/package/lake-codemirror) to your code, no additional config is needed.
+To activate it, simply add [CodeMirror for Lake](https://www.npmjs.org/package/lake-codemirror) into your code:

 ::: code-group